poal023/CS4383-HamsterBall/src/VulkanFinal/README.md

 This is the directory for the Vulkan Final Project.

+## Dependencies

+Make sure you have the following dependencies:
+- GLFW3
+- GLM
+- Vulkan
+- stb_image.h
+- tinyobjloader

+The last two are included as part of the `includes/` directory.
+Credits to the respective authors.

 ## Directions

 Below are setup instructions for Windows.
 You can enable your choice of model ('cage' or 'ball') through either adding or deleting `#define BALL` on top of main.cpp